naomilee-wr/VHProcesses/SupplementaryGuidelines/Development/SubmitCodeIntegrationBranch_SG.rst

      - The pipeline may have encountered a merge conflict (which you will have to resolved prior to re-submission)

      - The pipeline may have detected new compiler warnings

-#.
-Test Pipelines

-   There are several test pipelines you can use to validate changes before attempting to submitting code to the CI Pipeline.

-   - WASSP Pre-ci Test

-     - The same set of wassp tests that are used in the CI Pipeline can be run on your branch by using the WASSP Launcher http://vxjenkins.wrs.com:8080/job/vx7_wassp_launcher/

-     - This pipeline does not validate the submission criteria (Jira/User Story, etc) nor does it validate the rpm generation.
-Only the wassp tests are run on your branch.

-   - Helix Spins

-     - To generate a Helix spin that you can transfer to R1 and install, use the VX7 Helix Spin launcher http://vxjenkins.wrs.com:8080/job/vx7_p1_launcher/

-     - This pipeline runs the same set of tests as the nightly vx7-helix production pipeline and manufactures a spin that can be pushed (http://vxjenkins.wrs.com:8080/job/vx7_push/ ) and installed from R1.

-   - Native Spins

-     - To generate a Native vx7 spin that you can transfer to R1 and install, use the VX7 Native Spin launcher http://vxjenkins.wrs.com:8080/job/vx7_project4_launcher/

-     - This pipeline runs the same set of tests as the nightly vx7-native production pipeline and manufactures a spin that can be pushed (http://vxjenkins.wrs.com:8080/job/vx7_push/ ) and installed from R1.

 |